 The first step is admitting when things are starting to feel tight.
 One of the major problems with this industry is that we’re suppose to all be a hard ass and stoic all the time.
 That’s the standard right?
 Someone who’s not phased by any deadline, sad story, angry client etc. they just get the job done.
 While that would work if we weren’t human, the truth is stressors will affect you.
 And so it’s important that you don’t believe the hype that we should be emotionless to our environment because that is a lie.
 As an industry we are stressed, depressed, and often cope in unhealthy ways.
 Those would not be the stats if being a lawyer was mentally easy.

 Of course I don’t mean that we’ll all undergo a form of depression or addiction, but what I mean is that the risk is high because the stress is abundant and in most places were taught to ignore the stress to our own detriment.
+For example, we are more likely to use cannabis products, whether that’s the lemon cookies strain or any other kind, in order to suppress our feelings of stress and anxiety.
 For your own mental health, it’s better to create a path for yourself that allows you to acknowledge your mental health even in spite of your environment telling you that mental health isn’t important or worse that “real” lawyers don’t focus on those things.

 Here’s what worked for me: